 4. Lost teeth

 If you’ve already lost teeth, for whatever reason, dentures could be one solution.
-An Implant will be another option and solution to a lost tooth.
+An implant will be another option and solution to a lost tooth.
 It’s probably a great time to discuss all possible solutions: dentures, implants, bridges etc with your Dentist.

 Question 1.
 Will smoking cause me to need dentures?